-Welcome to University of Detroit Mercy's Health Services Administration (HSA) Program.
-This HSA Student Handbook is intended to be used as a reference for questions regarding policy, procedure related to the HSA/MHSA program.
+Welcome to University of Detroit Mercy's Health Sciences (HLS) Program.
+This HLS Student Handbook is intended to be used as a reference for questions regarding policy, procedure related to the HLS.
 It should be referred to on an ongoing basis as questions arise.
-In addition to the policies in this handbook, students are expected to adhere to all policies in the Detroit Mercy Student Handbook and the current undergraduate and current Graduate catalogs.
+In addition to the policies in this handbook, students are expected to adhere to all policies in the Detroit Mercy Student Code of Conduct and the current undergraduate catalogs.